sempwn/sempwn.github.io/_posts/2017-04-06-conv_net_intro.md

 ### Pooling
 Once convolutions have been performed across the whole image, we need someway of down-sampling.
 The easiest and most common way is to perform max pooling.
-For a certain pool size return the maximum from the filtered image of that subset is given as the ouput.
+For a certain pool size return the maximum from the filtered image of that subset is given as the output.
 A diagram of this is shown below
 ![max pooling](https://upload.wikimedia.org/wikipedia/commons/e/e9/Max_pooling.png)

 ### MNIST data set